sugarlabs/GSoC/Ideas-2019.md

 **Description**<br>
 The main aim of this project is to port [sugarizer activities](https://github.com/llaske/sugarizer/tree/dev/activities) back to Sugar Desktop..
-Among these sugarizer activities, we also intend to Port Scratch and music blocks to Sugar Desktop.
+Among these sugarizer activities, we also intend to Port Scratch and musicblocks to Sugar Desktop.
 [Scratch](https://scratch.mit.edu/) is a block based visual programming language for kids.
 Scratch 3.0 was created with HTML 5 using [Google’s blocky](https://developers.google.com/blockly/).
 Scratch 3.0 is an activity in Sugarizer, and can work offline.
 Scratch 3.0 works in the Browse activity in Sugar, but is online.

 -We expect the [Sugarizer Scratch activity](https://github.com/llaske/sugarizer/tree/dev/activities/Scratch.activity) to be used.
 This was ported by [Emily Ong](https://github.com/EmilyOng/Scratch.activity) and has been improved since by [Lionel Llaske](https://github.com/llaske).
 Also needed may be the latest version of [Scratch 3.0](https://github.com/LLK/scratch-gui).